 Health/Life Management PE Uniform update

 Students taking Health/Life Management and First Aid are not required to wear a PE uniform.
-These are the only 2 classes exempt from the PE uniform requirement.

 Important Notice Regarding Student Absences: